practicaldsc/study/problems/disc12/sp22-final-q12.md

 # BEGIN SUBPROB

-Suppose we are building a classifier that listens to an audio source (say, from your phone's microphone) and predicts whether or not it is Soulja Boy's 2008 classic "Kiss Me thru the Phone.\" Our classifier is pretty good at detecting when the input stream is "Kiss Me thru the Phone\", but it often incorrectly predicts that similar sounding songs are also "Kiss Me thru the Phone.\"
+Suppose we are building a classifier that listens to an audio source (say, from your phone's microphone) and predicts whether or not it is Soulja Boy's 2008 classic "Kiss Me thru the Phone".
+Our classifier is pretty good at detecting when the input stream is "Kiss Me thru the Phone", but it often incorrectly predicts that similar sounding songs are also "Kiss Me thru the Phone".

-Complete the sentence: Our classifier has\...
+Complete the sentence: Our classifier has...

 ( ) low precision and low recall.
 ( ) low precision and high recall.